chandraprakashmishra18/chandraprakashmishra18/README.md

        https://github.com/anuraghazra/github-readme-stats#deploy-on-your-own-vercel-instance
      (one click "Deploy to Vercel" button on that page, then swap the domain in the two stats image URLs above to your own deployment URL).

+     METRICS DASHBOARD STILL BROKEN AFTER SETUP?
+Check these in order:
+     1. Actions tab -> did the "Generate Metrics Dashboard" workflow run and succeed (green check), or did it fail (red X)?
+Click it to read the error log — this tells you exactly what's wrong.
+     2. Is METRICS_TOKEN actually saved under Settings -> Secrets and variables -> Actions in THIS repo (not your account-wide secrets, not a different repo)?
+     3. Did the token get scopes "repo" and "read:user" when you created it?
+A token with no scopes checked will cause an auth failure.
+     4. Is your default branch actually named "main"?
+If GitHub created this repo with "master" as default, change the raw.githubusercontent URL above from /main/ to /master/, or rename your default branch.
+     5. Classic PATs expire if you set an expiration date — check it hasn't lapsed.
+     6. First run only: give it a minute after the workflow finishes, then hard-refresh your profile page (Ctrl/Cmd+Shift+R) — browsers aggressively cache broken image results.
 ====================================================================== -->